What is the PML virus?

 If you are at risk of PML and experience symptoms, seek immediate medical attention.
 PML can lead to brain damage, severe disabilities, and death.

-Within the first few months after diagnosis, the mortality rate for PML is 30-50 percent.
+Within the first few months after diagnosis, the mortality rate for PML is

 There are also some long-term survivors of PML.
 Your outlook depends on the severity of the condition, as well as how quickly you receive treatment.